rayoub/rupee/README.md

 RUPEE itself is available for use at <http://www.ayoubresearch.com>.

 Below, I will attempt to describe how to find your way around the RUPEE repo, directory by directory, in the order required for setting up RUPEE in your own environment.
+It is assumed that you are familiar with RUPEE and have at least read and understood the paper.

 Some hard-coded variables are present in RUPEE.
 These hard-coded variables will be mentioned in the order they arise and summarized in a section following the directory descriptions.
 As far as software dependencies go, Java 8 and an installation of postgreSQL 9.4 or above are required.